RaSan147/pyrobox/README.md

 * RIGHT CLICK CONTEXT MENU
 * Add side bar to do something 🤔
 * check output ip and port accuracy on multiple os
+* Backup code if Reload causes unhandled issue and can't be accessed

 # Support for more features